The Anxiety Epidemic

 Suffering from anxiety can be extremely debilitating and at its worst can feel insurmountable.
 If left untreated it’s also known to operate as ‘gateway’ disorder – the isolation it encourages potentially leading to drug and alcohol abuse, and sometimes depression.
 Swift, comprehensive, and stigma-free treatment, therefore, is imperative.

 But what exactly are the roots of this disturbing trend towards anxiety?
 There are, of course, a multitude.
-Alston, for instance, placed a strong emphasis on diet – no doubt an integral factor.
+Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
 This article looks to other behavioural habits the modern world fosters; specifically, the pernicious role social media is playing with our psyche.
-Alston was correct when he stated that the problem ‘goes deeper than just discourse: it reaches right down into our bodies’.
-But it's not just our bodies that are the problem: it also goes right to the heart of our society's culture.
+Alston was correct when he stated the problem ‘goes deeper than just discourse; it reaches right down into our bodies’.
+It's just that it doesn't stop there; it's also infiltrated the very heart of our society's culture.

 Where to begin?

-Social media is an integral component of the lives of Gen Zers, many of whom are students.
-As they are now experiencing, such dependence comes at a price.
-Speak to any therapist who sees young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.
+Social media is deeply embedded in the lives of Gen Zers, many of whom are students.
+And as they are now experiencing, such dependence comes at a price.
+Speak to any therapist who treats young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.

 A little social competitiveness is relatively benign, unavoidable and an inherent function of being human – as long as we value anything, hierarchies of a sort will always emerge.
 What social media has done, though, is distort our systems of value, increase the obsession with which we approach these systems, and encourage constant measurement of these values as a means of assessing our lives.
 It has, in effect, distilled life into a small number of metrics, most notably the number of friends and number of likes.
 Through these categories, one can ascertain how funny, intelligent, or popular one is, at all times, at the click of a button; for many, it is never enough.